Jabble/tamu-rdm-workshops/modules/03-legal-and-ethical-considerations/legal-and-ethical-note.md

 - Trademarks
 - Industrial Designs

 Intellectual property generated in an academic setting usually involves copyrights, trade secrets, and patents.
+These can affect who is allowed to access and use data, and how they can do so.

+Now, we’ll talk a little about which Intellectual Property rights can be granted to the owners of data.

 ## Copyright
+Copyright is a commonly discussed Intellectual Property right, and the one you’re most likely to hear about.
 Copyright is a legal protection for the creators of "original works of authorship."

 - Applies to a work immediately upon fixation in a tangible medium of expression.
-- Gives the creator exclusive legal right to:
+- Gives the owner exclusive legal right to:
 	- Reproduce
 	- Prepare derivative works
 	- Distribute copies
 	- Perform or display publicly
 	- Grant licenses or transfer copyrights to others

+Copyright may belong to the authors/creators of “original works of authorship” or their employers.
+Copyright protection is available for most literary, musical, dramatic, photographic and other creative works.
+This includes research articles, research monographs, textbooks, theses and dissertations, still images, computer software, teaching materials, proposals, and research reports.

+## Legal protection
-"It is illegal for anyone to violate any of the rights provided by the copyright law to the owner of copyright.
+Since this is a legal protection, this means that "It is illegal for anyone to violate any of the rights provided by the copyright law to the owner of copyright.
 These rights, however, are not unlimited in scope."

-From: "Copyright Basics," U.S. Copyright Office, [PDF](https://www.copyright.gov/circs/circ01.pdf)
+From: U.S. Copyright Office "Copyright Basics" [PDF](https://www.copyright.gov/circs/circ01.pdf)

 ## The problem with data
 Copyright is restricted to work that includes a level of "creative expression."
 This is where issues arise with data.